Biography + C.V.

 He’s designed for just about everything; magazines, record labels, arts non-profits, literary presses, food manufactures and high-tech companies.
 He’s collaborated on performance installations in NYC, Boston and Philadelphia.
 His video collaborations have been selected for the Philadelphia Independent Film Festival, the New York City Indie Film Festival, and the Arlington International Film Festival.

-As a songwriter and musician, Jeff 's been performing and recording for almost three decades.
-Starting out as a suburban troubadour and garage caterwauler, he played driveways, coffeehouses, church basements, and subway stops up and down Boston's North Shore before eventually even finding his way to the CB's 313 Gallery stage at the legendary CBGB in Greenwich Village in the early '90s.
-He then returned to Boston to immerse himself in its storied roots-pop scene, and spent the rest of the decade fronting the Eddies, a twangle-pop group known for powerpop, surf-guitar bite and a touch of country soul.
+As a songwriter and musician, Jeff's been writing, recording, and performing for decades.
+He cut his troubadour teeth in driveways, coffeehouses, church basements, and subway stops on Boston's North Shore before finding his way to the early 90s folk scene of Greenwich Village and the legendary CBGB 313 Gallery.
+He returned to Boston to immerse himself in its own storied music scene, and spent the rest of the decade fronting the Eddies, a twangle-pop group with surf-guitar bite and a touch of country soul.

-He's since released a series of solo mod-folk / classic-pop / melancholic swamp recordings including Jeff Mell!n Saves The World, Parts 1ne & 2we and Good For A Gander and Love is Made Of Sky.
-Most recently he's released singles for London’s WIAIWYA Records featuring members of SHRAG, Jenny Dee, and Doug Yule of the Velvet Underground, and a concept album inspired by Bette Davis films with Delicatessen’s Neil Carlill and the late King Toad.
-Oakland-based poetry press Kolourmeim Press published an anthology of what Epitonic.com has called his "literate, Bob Dylan-esque" lyrics.
-His songs have been covered by indie artists including Miss Mary, Death by Chocolate, Superdrive and Slide.
+Since then he's released a series of solo mod-folk/indie-pop albums including Jeff Mell!n Saves The World, Parts 1ne & 2we, Good For A Gander and Love is Made Of Sky, singles for London’s WIAIWYA Records (backed by members of SHRAG, Orange Nichole, Jenny Dee, and Doug Yule of the Velvet Underground) and a concept album inspired by Bette Davis films (with Delicatessen’s Neil Carlill and the late King Toad).
+Oakland-based poetry press Kolourmeim Press published an anthology of his "literate, Bob Dylan-esque" lyrics.
+His songs have been recorded by indie artists including Miss Mary, Death by Chocolate, Superdrive and Slide.

-With his brother, the NYC-based composer Joel Mellin, he's also helped to promote the creativity of others with both Stereorrific Recordings, a small underground pop label, and Waxfruit Arts Media, Inc., a not-for- profit organization he co-founded to support and create projects connecting indie music with other media arts and the community at large.
+With his brother, the NYC-based composer Joel Mellin, he's also helped to promote the creativity of others with both Stereorrific Recordings, a small underground pop label, and Waxfruit Arts Media, Inc., a not-for-profit organization co-founded to support and create projects connecting indie music with other media arts and the community at large.

 Now based in the Philadelphia area, he continues to work and collaborate with creative people from all over.